-Commerce Park Children’s Dentistry & Orthodontics serves families in Bridgeport, Huntington, Shelton and the greater Fairfield and New Haven county areas.
+Commerce Park Children’s Dentistry & Orthodontics serves families in Bridgeport, Huntington, Shelton, and the greater Fairfield and New Haven county areas.
 We have helped thousands of local children start their journey toward a lifetime of healthy smiles.
-Please contact one of our offices today for more information on our services or to schedule an appointment for your child!
+Please contact our Huntington or Bridgeport office today for more information about our services or to schedule an appointment for your child!

 We look forward to greeting you and your child!